Mohmed3del/Configure_Apache_MySQL_server/README.md

 1. Change into the cloned repository directory:
    `cd Configure_Apache_MySQL_server`

-2. Update the `inventory` file with the IP address or hostname of your server.
+2. Update the `inventory` file with the IP address .

+3. Update the `inventory` file with the private key.

-3. Update the `vars/main.yml` file with the desired MySQL root password and Apache port number.
+4. Update the `vars/main.yml` file with the desired MySQL root password and Apache port number.

-4. Run the following command to execute the playbook:
+5. Run the following command to execute the playbook:

 ```
-ansible-playbook playbook.yml
+ansible-playbook  -i inventory playbook.yml
 ```

-This will run the playbook using the inventory file and private key specified in your `ansible.cfg` file, without the need to specify them as command line options.

-Note that if your playbook uses an encrypted vault file, you can also specify the vault password file location using the `vault_password_file` option in your `ansible.cfg` file.

 # Configure_Apache_MySQL_server Manually